ArgonDesign/alogic/doc/interop.md

 #### Ports with flow control

-Alogic ports with `sync` flow control have an associate _valid_ signal, and Alogic port with `sync ready` flow control have an associated _valid_ and _ready_ signal, which are added by the Alogic compiler, as shown in the following example:
+Alogic ports with `sync` flow control have an associated _valid_ signal, and Alogic ports with `sync ready` flow control have associated _valid_ and _ready_ signals.
+These signals are added by the Alogic compiler, as shown in the following example:

 ```